cssnr/playdrift-extension/README.md

 > **Solution:** These bots can't win more than 1/3 games and all have a win rate around 35%.
 The feature to Auto Kick players
 > below a set win rate (recommended at 40%) will kick almost all the bots, plus a couple humans that only win 1/3 games.

+# Frequently Asked Questions

+### Where do the stats come from?

+The stats come from your PlayDrift profile.
+See [Browser Console](#browser-console) for more information.

+> [!TIP]
+> **Don't see your question here?**
+> Ask one on the [Q&A Discussion](https://github.com/cssnr/playdrift-extension/discussions/new?category=q-a).

+# Known Issues

+*   The Mouse Over Icon Stats do not properly update when a room changes positions on the home page

 # Configuration

 You can pin the Addon by clicking the `Puzzle Piece`, find the Web Extension icon, then;